mikro8/google-home-speak/README.md

 has only one argument which is **ip: string**, this should be ip address of your google home
 returns promise resolving as connected media reciver object (castv2-client lib)
 ## 2.speak
-**sends string to google translate gets the audio mime and sends it to initialized google home device**
+**sends string to google translate, gets the audio mime and sends it to initialized google home device**
 arguments are **text: string**, this is the sentence to say and **lang: string**, this is language in which is the text (default en)
 returns promise resolving to object with info about played media
 promise resolves after (download time + audio duration + 200ms)